Chart Color Schemes

 Beverley lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Beverley's population is approximately 9,697 as of November 2025.
-This figure represents an increase of 800 people from the 2021 Census, which recorded a population of 8,897.
-The growth is inferred from the estimated resident population of 9,652 in June 2024 and an additional 141 validated new addresses since the Census date.
-This results in a population density ratio of 2,303 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
-Beverley's growth rate of 9.0% since the 2021 census exceeds both the state (7.1%) and metropolitan area averages, positioning it as a regional growth leader.
-Overseas migration contributed approximately 55.6% to overall population gains during recent periods, with other drivers such as natural growth and interstate migration also being positive factors.
+Beverley's population was around 9,697 as of November 2025.
+This reflected an increase of 800 people since the 2021 Census, which reported a population of 8,897.
+The change was inferred from ABS estimates of 9,652 in June 2024 and additional validated new addresses since the Census date.
+Beverley's population density was 2,303 persons per square kilometer as of November 2025, above national averages assessed by AreaSearch.
+Between 2021 and 2025, Beverley's population grew by 9%, exceeding the state average of 7.1%.
+Overseas migration contributed approximately 55.6% of overall population gains during this period.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, the SA State Government's Regional/LGA projections by age category are adopted, released in 2023 based on 2021 data, with adjustments made using weighted aggregation methods from LGA to SA2 levels.
-Based on projected demographic shifts, Beverley is expected to grow by 2,150 persons to reach a total population of 11,847 by 2041, representing an increase of 21.7% over the 17-year period.
+All drivers of growth, including natural growth and interstate migration, were positive factors.
+AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, the SA State Government's Regional/LGA projections based on 2021 data were adopted with adjustments made using weighted aggregation methods.
+Based on projected demographic shifts, Beverley is expected to grow by 2,150 persons to reach a total population of 11,847 by 2041, reflecting an increase of 21.7% over the 17-year period.

 Frequently Asked Questions - Population